clescot/kafka-connect-http/docs/quick_start.md

 ### Sink Connector configuration

-This configuration does NOT publish HTTP results to an in memory queue.
+This configuration does NOT publish HTTP results (neither with a low level producer, nor to an in memory queue).

 ```json
 {